lschweiger/Data-Science-Examples-Practices/README.md

 Deep Learning By Ian Goodfellow, Yoshua Bengio, Aaron Courville

 Learning from Data : A Short Course By  by Yaser S. Abu-Mostafa, Malik Magdon-Ismail, Hsuan-Tien Lin

+Machine Learning: The Art and Science of Algorithms that Make Sense of Data by Peter Flach